easy-spider/easyspider-site-douban/README.md

 - Use custom_setting to different spiders

 ## TODO
+- Update Spider for Douban Top 250 movies, crawling more info.
 - Spider for novel search results
-- Spider for music search results
+- Spider for music search resultse
+- Support login
 - Support local log storage
 - Fix bugs in Spider for movie search results
 - Extract template from this first Scrapy script